mziyabo/argocd-trivy-extension/README.md

 ### Kustomize

-The yaml file below is an example of how to define a kustomize patch to install this UI extension:
+Alternatively, the yaml file below can be used as an example of how to define a kustomize patch to install this UI extension:

 ```yaml
 apiVersion: apps/v1